slowernews/wisdom-tldr/README.md

 ===
 ###On being a mentor

-Your father is your first mentor.
-Be a mentor yourself and share your strengths.
+Be generous and share your strengths.
 Impact the world.

 > *'One repays a teacher badly if one remains only a pupil.' -- Nietzsche*